Fresno Police Department: DUI Education Program

 In an effort to reduce traffic violations and vehicle collisions the FPD established the DUI Education Program (DUI stands for: Driving Under the Influence).
 The DUI Education Program is involved in educating, enforcement and prevention of driving under the influence.

 Explosive Ordnance Disposal Unit (EOD)

 The Fresno Police Department's Explosive Ordnance Disposal Unit is a bomb squad established in 1974.
 The unit is involved in training explosive ordnance technicians.

 The unit assisted during the September 11 attacks, going full-time as the city's first Anti-Terrorism Unit.
 Recent advancements include a new robot, greater detection and disruption capabilities and a total containment vessel.

 Internal Affairs Bureau

 The Internal Affairs Bureau investigates allegations of misconduct by members of the FPD.

 K9 Unit

 The FPD K9 Unit was established in 1993.
-The police dogs are utilized every day, assisting patrol and other specialized department units with warrant arrests, building searches, suspect tracking, evidence location, vehicle stops and narcotic searches.
+The police dogs are utilized every day, assisting patrol and other specialized department units with warrant arrests, building searches, suspect tracking, evidence location, vehicle stops and narcotic searches, accompanied by special units if necessary.